rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 using StatiCSharp.Interfaces;
 ```

 Create a new class that will handle your template.
-This class need to implement `IHtmlFactory`.
+This class needs to implement `IHtmlFactory`.
 You can call it whatever you want, but it is StatiC# convention to call it `NameOfYourTemplateHtmlFactory`.

 ```C#
 namespace YourTemplate